-Table Base Information Population Approach Methodology Assumptions Name Reference ltem Actual / Estimate Source methodology Assumptions Table 3.1: Pipeline assets 3.1.a Initial construction cost, Initial purchase cost, Additions, Additions and improvements capitalised, Capitalised maintenance, Asset disposal (at cost), Less depreciation.
-Actual Table 3.3.1: Fixed assets at cost - pipeline assets Table 3.3.2: Shared assets at cost (less straight line depreciation) All items were populated based on Australian Energy Regulator (AER) designed formulas which referenced the supporting 'Table 3.3.1: Fixed assets at cost - pipeline assets'. and 'Table 3.3.2: Shared assets at cost' Reclassification of pipeline assets out of the shared asset category Our interpretation of Table 3.1 has been revised in the current year.
-Table 3.1 is structured as follows: A. Total pipeline assets (Direct) comprising of sub- categories 'Pipelines', 'Compressors', 'City Gates, supply regulators and valve stations', 'Metering', 'Odorant plants', 'SCADA (Communications)', 'Buildings', 'Land and easements', 'Other depreciable pipeline assets', 'Leased assets', and 'Other non- depreciable pipeline assets'.
-B. Total shared supporting assets allocated (Shared) comprising of sub-categories 'Shared supporting assets', 'Shared leased assets', 'Inventories', 'Deferred tax assets', and 'Other assets'.
-In reviewing the template for the 2020 disclosures, and noting that the overall templates place an emphasis on identifying direct versus shared costs (this can be seen in the structure of Table 2.1, Table 2.4, Table 3.4.1, Table
+Table Base Information Population Approach Methodology Assumptions Name Reference ltem Actual / Estimate Source methodology Assumptions Table 3.1: Pipeline assets 3.1.a Initial construction cost, Initial purchase cost, Additions, Additions and improvements capitalised, Capitalised maintenance, Asset disposal (at cost), Depreciation.
+Actual Table 3.3.1: Fixed assets at cost - pipeline assets Table 3.3.2: Shared assets at cost (less straight line depreciation) All items were populated based on Australian Energy Regulator ( AER ) designed formulas which referenced the supporting 'Table 3.3.1: Fixed assets at cost - pipeline assets'. and 'Table 3.3.2: Shared assets at cost' Non-core pipeline assets No allocation of non-core pipeline assets has been included in Table 3.1 where there is a remote nexus with the pipeline activities such as treasury hedging financial instruments, defined benefit assets, minor assets sitting in JAM (receivables etc.), and other corporate assets etc. Reclassification of Previous reporting period 'Other depreciable pipeline assets' from Additions to Initial construction or acquisition costs Contract intangible assets \$49,192,000 reported within the 'Other depreciable pipeline assets' category have been reclassified from the 'Additions' row to the 'Initial construction or acquisition cost' row based on supporting artefacts identifying that the contract intangible assets formed part of the assets at the time of Jemena's acquisition of DDP.
+Non-DDP Assets Refer to BoP Reference 3.3.1.a for the methodology applied to remove non-DDP Assets from the template.